-The burden of these diseases is highest in tropical and subtropical areas and they disproportionately of the Aedes aegypti and anopheles mosquitoes.
+In the Bahamas, vector control programs have always focused primarily on eradication and control of the Aedes aegypti and anopheles mosquitoes.
 The vector control strategies employed included aquatic weed control, aerosol pesticide, larvaciding, education, and training and other social marketing initiatives.